-You need to “hear” the concerns, the pain and joys of both groups by actively engaging in serious conversation with people at every level.
+You need to “hear” the concerns, pain, and joys of both groups by actively engaging in serious conversation with people at every level.
 Here are several methods you can use to build honest relationships with these communities.
 These methods help to bring people together to discuss their community needs and empower them to take action.
-Also learn by reading.
-Below is access to a large literature resource and links to institutions that address societal issues and with whom you can participate in creating a just and fair society.

 4. Develop a strategy for societal engagement and advocacy to create that ‘Kingdom of God’

-This means turning just learning about the needs of people into actions that help alleviate suffering, promote a more loving and responsive community to each other’s needs, creating institutions to support communities, and building a just and fair society through the rule of law.
-This entails advocacy work at numerous levels within your community, city, state and nation, and even at the international level.
-The goal needs to go beyond just a charity response, to a justice response which means engaging with elected representative institutions and powers that are empowered to create the conditions under which all societies live.
+This means moving from simply learning about the needs of people toward actions that help alleviate suffering, promote a more loving and responsive community, create institutions to support communities, and build a just and fair society through the rule of law.
+This entails advocacy work at numerous levels within your community, city, state, nation, and beyond.
+The goal needs to go beyond just a charity response to a justice response, which means engaging with elected representative institutions and powers that are empowered to create the conditions under which all societies live.

 5. Making your concerns known to the powers and the world